swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 git push --set-upstream origin main
 ```

-If you go on your online Git repository, you should see the files.

 ### Check the results

+Go on your online Git repository.
+You should see the files.

+This chapter is done, you can check the summary.

+## Summary

 Congrats!
 You now have a codebase that can be used and shared among the team.

-This chapter is done, you can check the summary.

-## Summary

 In this chapter, you have successfully: